jremsza/goPackgeProject/README.md

 4. Import the package into the program the same way all other packages are imported with the import statement and github.com/jremsza/mathutil

-5. Write and run the program
+5. Write the program by calling the Average function with a slice of numerical values.
+See the main.go file in this repo for an example.

 #### To run the Test Go Program